-The proposed extension of Whiting Street from Brush Street to North Meridian Avenue, and the construction of proposed stormwater management facilities within this area will result in the removal of this rail segment.
+The proposed extension of Whiting Street from Brush Street to North Meridian Avenue will result in the removal of this rail segment.

 2.4.5 Construction

 The construction activities associated with the Whiting Street proposed improvements will result in temporary air, noise, vibration, water quality, traffic flow, and visual impacts for those residents and travelers within the immediate vicinity of the project.
 Air quality impacts will be temporary and primarily be in the form of exhaust emissions from trucks and construction equipment as well as fugitive dust from construction sites.
 Air pollution associated with the creation of airborne particles will be effectively controlled using watering or the application of other control materials in accordance with FDOT's Standard Specifications for Road and Bridge Construction.